• Home

 Chris Decubber, Technical Director, EFFRA

-Heidi Moens, DG for Internal Market, Industry, Entrepreneurship and SMEs DG Grow, European Commission
+Heidi Moens, DG for Internal Market, Industry, Entrepreneurship and SMEs DG Grow, European Commission2.3 Smart Manufacturing Setting the Pace of Innovation in the Field of ICT

 In the last decades, ICT and automation have been drivers of innovation in manufacturing companies.
 Now, with more sensors, more connectivity and more data, the digitisation of industry and the manufacturing sector will reach new dimensions and will challenge existing paradigms and business models.
 This transition – for which in Germany the title “Industrie 4.0” was coined – goes well beyond the uptake of ICT.
 It is rather about connecting people, machines, products and companies across value chains and sectors, new product-service combinations and new business models.
 This offers huge opportunities (e.g. better decisions, more resource efficiency and more customisation), but requires also efforts of industry, researchers and policy makers.